 - Coordinating a product’s interface and layout with an overall UX strategy

-- Creating interface prototypes and product style guides
+- Creating interface mock-ups, wireframes, prototypes, and product style guides

-Interaction design is a UX job title you’ll find on larger UX teams, where each member has a particular focus.
+Interaction design is a role you’ll find on larger UX teams, where each member has a particular specialization.
 Interaction designers work with a product’s interface, but from a different angle than UI designers.
 While UI designers create the look and arrangement of an interface, interaction designers focus on the user’s interaction with the interface—how do the menus slide on or off the screen, what kind of transition happens when a window opens or closes, what is the response time when a user takes an action, etc.